 Become the engineer who confidently uses data science to transform big data into informed, high-impact actions.

-Industries of all sorts are in critical need of engineers who understand and can apply appropriate data science tools and methods to drive improvements to products and processes, research, design, testing, and operations.
-UW-Madison’s Engineering Data Analytics program uniquely combines data science learning with focused applications in engineering and skills needed to lead projects and teams.
+Many industries are in critical need of engineers who understand and can apply data science tools and methods to drive improvements to products and processes, research, design, testing, and operations.
+UW-Madison’s Master of Engineering in Data Analytics (MEDA) program uniquely combines data science learning with focused applications in engineering and skills needed to lead projects and teams.